Lorenzo Alvary, Plaintiff-appellant, v. United

 LUMBARD, Chief Judge.

-The plaintiff-taxpayer, Lorenzo Alvary, appeals from
+The plaintiff-taxpayer, Lorenzo Alvary, appeals

-to 1955 from the tax year 1952 when, he alleges, two pieces
+carry-forward to 1955 from the tax year 1952 when, he alleges, two pieces

 purposes were nationalized by the Hungarian Communist government.
 Internal

 Revenue Code of 1939, §§ 23(s), 122, 26 U.S.C.A. §§ 23(s),

 as a gift in 1947 and 1948.
 In the District Court for the Southern District

 of New York, Judge Holland, sitting without a jury, denied the refund on

 the ground that the properties had no fair market value at the time of the

 gift and thus no tax basis to the taxpayer.
 We reverse and remand.

 The taxpayer, a naturalized citizen of the United

 States, is an opera singer and a member of the Metropolitan

 and San Francisco Opera Companies.
-About March 1, 1947, his aunt, Mrs.
+About March 1, 1947, his aunt,

-her 50% interest in a three-story apartment house
+gave the taxpayer her 50% interest in a three-story apartment house

 at Nagymezo utca 28, called the Downtown Property, located in downtown